Diocese of Ariano Irpino-Lacedonia: The case of Bishop Caputo

-The successes of the Piedmontese armies, and the incorporation of most of the Papal Statess into the Kingdom of Sardinia, as well as the successes of Giuseppe Garibaldi in Sicily, stimulated spontaneous uprisings in many cities of the Kingdom of Naples.
+The successes of the Piedmontese armies, and the incorporation of most of the Papal States into the Kingdom of Sardinia, as well as the successes of Giuseppe Garibaldi in Sicily, stimulated spontaneous uprisings in many cities of the Kingdom of Naples.
 When supporters of Garibaldi, led by General Turr, approached Ariano, a conservative peasant uprising resulted in the murders of some thirty liberals.
 Bishop Caputo's brother Giuseppe was arrested by the General, causing the bishop to flee to Naples.

 On 7 September 1860, Garibaldi and his forces entered Naples.
 On 20 September 1860, the Giornale officiale di Napoli published Caputo's official adherence to the new regime in Naples, which he had signed two days earlier.
 On December 20, 1860, Bishop Caputo issued a pastoral letter, criticizing the closed-mindedness of seminary instruction, and invited the clergy to welcome Vittorio Emanuele, whom they proclaimed their King and who, having placed himself at the head of the nation, devoted himself to the liberation of his people.
 On 28 February 1861, the papal Congregation of the Council issued a formal warning to the bishop, ordering him to leave the office of Cappellano Maiore, which he was holding on a temporary basis.
 On 9 July 1861, he was named Cappellano Maggiore by King Victor Emmanuele II, giving him jurisdiction over royal churches and chapels as well as army chaplains, independent of the authority of the archbishop of Naples.
 On 17 September 1861, Caputo was excommunicated by the Pope.

 Around 1860, with permission of the Minister of the Interior of Tuscany, Baron Ricasoli, associations of liberal priests were authorized.
 The papal government, however, sensing the danger in organizations outside of their control, had the bishops suppress them, under threat of excommunication.
 In January 1861, when the archbishop of Naples was in exile, priests and laypeople in southern Italy formed a new association, the "Clerico-Liberal-Italian Association" (Adunanza clerico-liberale italiana), which, in the summer of 1862, claimed a membership of more than 4,000 persons.
 On 21 December 1861, Bishop Caputo became its Honorary President.
 The first point in the association's manifesto was that the pope should renounce his temporal pretensions.